 - Preheat oven to 400°F (204°C)

-- In a measuring cup, whisk the ¾ cup of unsweetened plant-based milk with the 1 tbsp of lemon juice and set aside.
+- In a measuring cup, whisk the ¾ cup of unsweetened plant-based milk with the 1 tablespoon of lemon juice and set aside.
 It will separate and lightly curdle; this is what you want it to do.

 - Add the 1 cup of shredded cheddar cheese and the cubed butter to the flour mixture and use your (freshly washed) hands to cut the butter into the flour.
 It’s ready when the butter has been broken down to pea sized pieces.